 A suggested clothing and equipment list is enclosed.
 (See pg.
-46.)
+45.)
 Recommendations are based on laundry being done on a ten-day cycle at camp.
 It is important to label everything brought to camp so that misplaced items can be returned.

 When planning your child's clothing needs, please take into consideration variations in temperature.
-We encourage campers to wear a hat during outdoor activities.
-It can also be quite cool sometimes and temperatures have fallen into the 40's at night and early in the morning.
+It can be warm during the afternoons, and quite cool sometimes at night and in the morning.
+We encourage חניכים (hanichim/campers) to wear a hat during outdoor activities.
 It is critical that your child brings waterproof rainwear: a coat or poncho with hood or hat and boots.